ColaSlice/Fullstack/README.md

 The second hiccup was the frontend css.
 I changed and changed the css many times, but it wouldn't get updated on the browser.
 The solution? press Crtl + F5, so the cached css file will be refreshed.

 The boilerplate templates for Blazor is very nice, but it does take a little bit to change to how I liked it.
 I had to basically remove all template HTML, which is fine and dandy.

+I also decided to create a library project to hold the models, migrations and application context classes, since that makes it easier for everyone to work with, and lowers the amount of redundant classes.

 ## Time Tracking